 A new twist on value

 This sounds like the essence of bargain hunting, but traditional value funds look for long-standing misjudgments.
 There are now some funds that take advantage of this type of short-term silliness, and they even have a name: “event driven” funds.
-Guggenheim Spin-Off ETF CLAYMORE EXCHANGE GUGGENHEIM SPIN OFF ETF
+Guggenheim Spin-Off ETF POWERSHARES EXCHAN S&P SPIN OFF PORTFOLIO

 , for instance, owns shares of mostly small and midsize companies that were unloaded.
 Over the past five years the fund gained 11.3% annually, outpacing peers by nearly two points a year.

 Some funds don’t just look for bad situations; they seek out corporate moves that have historically led to opportunities, such as mergers.
 Investors have long profited by betting on the modest gap between an acquisition target’s current price and the deal price.
 When investing in announced mergers, the return has typically been about 5% to 7%, says Mark McKenna, manager of BlackRock Event Driven Equity BLACKROCK EVENT DRIVEN EQUITY A

 .
 But he thinks that will rise to 10% as the pace of mergers increases.

 Arvind Navaratnam, manager of Fidelity Event Driven Opportunities FIDELITY EVENT DRIVEN OPPORTS FUND

 , also looks at mergers, among other incidents.
 He scooped up shares of Journal Media Group when it announced plans to merge its broadcast assets with E.W.
 Scripps.
 (The companies also spun off their print divisions into a new company.)
 The stock popped more than 40% when Gannett announced that it was buying Journal Media last October.